echidnas home

 Latest news

-Paralysis in Rainbow Lorikeets
+Paralysis in rainbow lorikeets

-Photo courtesy ABC News: Christopher Gilette.
+Image: ABC News, Christopher Gilette.

 In South-East Queensland hundreds of Rainbow Lorikeets have been afflicted by a syndrome known as Lorikeet Paralysis Syndrome.
 It spread rapidly amongst the populations causing them to fall out of the sky.